fang10000/Unit3.Block27.ReactForm/README.md

 # Unit 3 Block 27 React Forms

+- When signup is __successful__, a message saying "Sign up successful!" will display in green and form will reset
-- Form includes a field to re-enter password when signing up.
-If the re-entered password does not match the initial input, an error message will display to indicate "Passwords do not match".
+- The form asks user to re-enter password when signing up.
+If the re-entered password does not match the initial password input, an error message in red will display to indicate "Passwords do not match".

 # React + Vite